PhD Program

 1. Submission of the dissertation draft to the MOVES Ph.D. program committee at least one week before the date of the final oral examination.

 2. An open (public) presentation of the findings of the research by the candidate, including response to questions from the audience within an allotted time period.
 It is the responsibility of the chair of the dissertation committee to ensure that all MOVES faculty are informed well in advance of the time and location of this examination.
-The entire Academic Council is invited to attend and the same offer can be extended to faculty in other departments.
+The entire Academic Council is invited to attend, and the same offer can be extended to faculty in other departments.
 All members of the dissertation committee are required to attend, and the Academic Council shall designate a representative, who must attend the dissertation defense.

 3. In the final dissertation defense, the candidate presents the dissertation and is subject to such questions as the entire dissertation committee deems appropriate.
 The extent of participation of all parties is determined by the dissertation committee chair.
-The question and comment phase is typically open to attending faculty when time contraints permit.
+The question and comment phase is typically open to attending faculty when time constraints permit.

 Publishing a dissertation is a major event, both for the author and for the scientific community.
 When the dissertation has been revised and clarified to each committee member's satisfaction, based on originality, clarity of presentation, and advancement of fundamental knowledge, the student and committee members sign it.
 Academic Council procedures then apply for final disposition of the document.